Tag: Homeopathy

 On a recent afternoon in midtown Manhattan, I popped into a chain drug store and picked up some $12 sleep tablets whose label promises both “courage and peace of mind” and “focus when ungrounded.”
 I also got a $17 tube of cream offering “rapid, soothing relief of pain” from conditions as varied as arthritis, carpal tunnel syndrome, and bug bites.
 Both products sat on shelves alongside familiar drugs such as Tylenol and Claritin, which regulators have carefully scrutinized for safety and effectiveness.
 The half- dozen products I bought—labelled as “homeopathic”—aren’t vetted for either.

 Tablets that give you courage and peace of mind – that’s funny.
-I suppose it wouldn’t … Read the rest
+I suppose it wouldn’t have sounded spiritual enough to say “calms you the fuck down” – not that it does that either.

 NPR covers the homeopathy issue in its usual insouciant way.
 It starts with a human interest story about a practitioner named Anthony Aurigemma in Bethesda (handy for NPR).